gabotronix/underpass-docs/shadowsocks.md

 #### Changing the Shadowsocks Port

 The Shadowsocks ports are in `/opt/underpass/.env`.
-By default, the TCP and UDP ports for Shadowsocks are on `8388`.
+By default, the TCP and UDP ports are listening on `8388`.
 You can change `SHADOWSOCKS_TCP` and `SHADOWSOCKS_UDP` values to your desired port numbers.

-Recreate the container once done:
+Make sure to recreate the `shadowsocks container` once done:
 ```
 cd /opt/underpass
 docker-compose up -d --force-recreate shadowsocks